trimstray/nginx-admins-handbook/README.md

 # Place it at the beginning of the configuration file to prevent mistakes.
 server {

-  # A default server is a property of the listen port:
+  # Add default_server to your listen directive in the server that you want to act as the default.
   listen 10.240.20.2:443 default_server ssl;

   # We catch invalid domain names, requests without the "Host" header and all others (also due to the above setting).